 CHANNEL CATFISH.
 The more productive areas include the CT River (evenings/nights best but cats are being found throughout the day in the Hartford area), Batterson Park Pond, Mohegan Park Pond, Wauregan Reservoir, Crescent Lake (Southington), Lake Wintergreen, and Beardsley Park Pond.
 Some cats are also be found at Lake Quonnipaug.
 Other places to try include Stillwater Pond, Burr Pond, Silver Lake, Hopeville Pond, and Black Pond.
+Please note that the Fisheries Division has nets set in Burr Pond and Lake Kenosia in order to collect catfish for a population estimate.
+Please do not disturb these nets (marked by large orange floats).

 COMMON CARP.
 Try south of Middletown in the CT River and the coves for big carp.
-Other carp favorite water include Lake Zoar, Candlewood Lake, the upper
+Other carp favorite water include Lake Zoar, Candlewood Lake, the upper Housatonic River, Batterson Park Pond, Aspinook Pond and West Thompson Reservoir.
+Pre-Bait your area to bring in plenty of hungry carp.